noumanyosuf/QtChat/README.md

 # QtChat
-Qt bases simple server client chat application communicating over TCP.
+Qt based simple server client chat application communicating over TCP.

 The application illustrate how a simple client server chat application works over a TCP connection.
 Few of the salient feature of the application are :
 1. How a client can communication to another client via a server.